-IX Galina Vishnevskaya International Opera Singers Competition 11 - 16 June 2024
+X Galina Vishnevskaya International Opera Artists Competition 30 May - 4 June 2026

 About the competition